nya3jp/tast/docs/writing_tests.md

 ## Coding style and best practices

-Test code should be formatted by [gofmt] and checked by [go vet], [golint] and [tast-lint].
+Test code should be formatted by [gofmt] and checked by [go vet], [staticcheck] and [tast-lint].
 These tools are configured to run as pre-upload hooks, so don't skip them.

 Tast code should also follow Go's established best practices as described by these documents: